infopark/webcrm_sdk/UPGRADE.md

 # Upgrade Guide

-This guide assists you in upgrading from the **Infopark WebCRM Connector** (which uses API 1) to **Infopark WebCRM SDK** (which uses API 2).
+This guide assists you in upgrading from the **Infopark WebCRM Connector** (which uses API 1) to **JustRelate WebCRM SDK** (which uses API 2).

-You can upgrade incrementally to the Infopark WebCRM SDK.
+You can upgrade incrementally to the JustRelate WebCRM SDK.
 This means that you don't need to upgrade your whole project at once.
-Instead, include both the Infopark WebCRM Connector and the Infopark WebCRM SDK in your project and replace the code use case by use case.
+Instead, include both the Infopark WebCRM Connector and the JustRelate WebCRM SDK in your project and replace the code use case by use case.
 Finally, remove the Infopark WebCRM Connector from the project.

 To begin with, put both gems into the `Gemfile` of your project: